Temoli/Temoli/README.md

     https://youtu.be/YPN0qhSyWy8
 [2] https://youtu.be/k238XpMMn38

-Squirrel in avatar by alizard https://opengameart.org/content/pixel-squirrelhttps://opengameart.org/content/pixel-squirrel on CC0 1.0 license
+Squirrel in avatar by alizard https://opengameart.org/content/pixel-squirrelhttps://opengameart.org/content/pixel-squirrel on CC0 1.0 license.
-Slightly edited by me
+Image slightly edited by me

 <!---
 Temoli/Temoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.